 Certainly, we can convey a mood and much more with even a single beat.
 Sample enthusiasts do this all the time, lifting a kick or snare, say, and dropping it into one's mix, with the result often being a sort of verbal shorthand for a specific era.
 Gated snare drums, for instance, recall the eighties, and by extension, a general feeling of the entire decade.
 Whether or not it’s fair or honest to reduce a decade to a single feeling or vibe is yet another question, but this is often what happens in the production of any period reconstruction for theater, film or video.

 Feelings of nostalgia and evocation of mood aside, no doubt a single sonic event can transmit a complete message, so long as there is general consensual agreement that certain sounds, combinations of sounds, or treatments of sounds signify extra musical meaning (which is what I mean by 'message').
-It may be that such terse transmissions work because what ever is left provides enough clues exist that a listener receiving an incomplete message can reasonably be assumed to fill in what is missing.
-And indeed, this sort of thing often happens in verbal communication when someone cuts us off by indicating that even before we are finished, they understood the point.
+It may be that such terse transmissions do work upon us because what ever is there, however obscure, provides just enough aural evidence that a listener receiving this incomplete communication can reasonably assume to fill in what is missing, like reading words without vowels, or when someone cuts us off before we've finished speaking because they already understand the point.